Strata Insurance Gaps: What Most Property Managers Don’t Realize Until It’s Too Late

 Strata insurance isn’t just about having a policy in place.

-It’s about ensuring the policy is structured correctly for the risks involved.
+It’s about ensuring the policy is structured correctly for the specific risks involved.

 Even small gaps in coverage can lead to: